 You’ve done your research, you’ve lined up your KPIs, and you’re ready to start the redesign.
 The temptation to completely overhaul your site at once is probably lurking in the background—but a safer, more efficient way to go about it is focusing on the small things that can make a big difference first, making changes, and testing the results.

-A/B testing is often a good solution, especially if you have enough traffic to get to statistically significant results.
-You simply take one of your new elements and test the impact on your site’s goal in comparison to the old version.
+A/B testing is often a good solution, especially if you have enough traffic to get statistically significant results.
+You simply take one of your new elements and test the impact on your site’s goal in comparison to the current site.
 For example, you could:

 When we redesigned Adora Beauty’s mobile website, we started by running a dedicated research round looking specifically at the qualitative, four-pillar ‘I want to know, I want to go, I want to do, I want to buy’ framework.

 But we didn't just do the redesign and then launch it.
-We had hypotheses for every section of the flow and we A/B tested each hypothesis separately, came up with the set of winners, combined all the sections together, and then tested the full user flow at once.
+We had hypotheses for every section of the flow and we A/B tested each hypothesis separately, came up with the set of winners, combined all the sections, and then tested the full user flow at once.

 ⚠️ Why this is important: a handful of landing pages likely form the bulk of your traffic and conversions.
 You do not want to break any of them.
 So take the most impactful idea that came out of your research, test it, implement if needed, and move on to the next one.